alliedtelesis/apteryx-rest/README.md

 | 404  | Not Found      | The requested URI does not exist. |
 | 500  | Internal Error | Internal error (e.g. no memory) |

-## API
+## API Schema
-Specified in XML can can be retrieved from teh device.
+Specified in XML can can be retrieved from the device.

 ```
-curl -u manager:friend -k https:// <IP Address/Host Name>/api.xml
+curl -u manager:friend -k https://<IP Address/Host Name>/api.xml
 ```

 ```